zdharma-continuum/zinit-package-remark/README.md

 zplugin pack for remark

 # Download the Node package of remark-cli and remark-man
-zplugin pack"man-only" for fzf
+zplugin pack"man-only" for remark

 # Download the Node package of remark-cli and remark-html
-zplugin pack"html-only" for fzf
+zplugin pack"html-only" for remark
 ```

 ## Default Profile